LiHang0107/Visualization-Campus-Digital-Twin-Knowledge-Graph/README.md

 5. An occupancy chart shows the current occupancy rates of the nearby parking lots.

 [![Project Vis](Graphic%20interface.png)](https://youtu.be/sQKgBkpvUxw)
+You can also check out the demo video in youtube：(https://youtu.be/sQKgBkpvUxw)
 ## How It Works

 1. The project will decode the knowledge graph file and visualize it on OSM.